boseongyun/Check_My_Sample_Work/README.md

 * R Shiny (Dashboard & Leafelt) Interactive Map (**to be updated soon**)

-*Notes: Please feel free to contact me if you would like to have access to the data used for Program Evaluation*
+*Notes: Please feel free to contact me if you would like to have access to the data used for any of the projects*